 Pro tip: Document the services you’ll perform for the agreed upon price, and share a copy with your customer.

-It’ll help to have these client profiles when you’re ready to expand and bring on some help.
+It’ll also help to have these client profiles when you’re ready to expand and need to train a helper or two.

 So earning $100 in a day is not only possible, but making $200 in one day can be done before lunch.